aragon/developer-portal/docs/sdk/README.md

 sidebar_position: 0
 ---

-## Aragon SDK for the JavaScript/TypeScript language
+## The SDK for the JavaScript/TypeScript Language

 Please, see in the respective folder for all details.